kemsky/creality-k1-max-xy-rails-mod/README.md

 # Creality `K1 Max` XY Rails Mod

+### [**!**] I'm working on V2 of this mod which uses MGN9 rail on X axis and provides higher accelerations.

 ## Description

 <img title="CAD Assembly" alt="CAD Assembly" src="images/assembled/cad_assembly.png">

 This mod fixes `K1 Max` quality issues, namely excessive ringing/echo.
 It also increases maximum accelerations.

-**You must replace motor pulleys, 7.7mm belt does not fit stock pulleys.
-Alternatively, you can install non-stock motors.**
+**You must replace motor pulleys, 7.7mm belt does not fit stock pulleys, alternatively you can install non-stock motors.**

 This mod uses `POWGE` 7.7 mm belt and corresponding idler pulleys.
 You can use 6 mm belt with stock idlers if you add washers to compensate size differences (`POWGE` idlers have 10.4 mm height, [washers 0.2mm (Affiliate)](https://s.click.aliexpress.com/e/_Dn3ZZa3), [washers 0.3mm (Affiliate)](https://s.click.aliexpress.com/e/_DEptgHN)).

 I replaced stock motor pulleys with 20T pulleys for 15mm belt (`rotation_distance` needs to be adjusted to `40` and `driver_SGTHRS` must be tuned `printer.cfg`).
 You will need a bearing puller to do that (some people use printed pullers e.g. [pulley puller](https://www.printables.com/model/515503-pulley-puller)), you have to be careful to avoid damage to motor shafts.
-If pulleys sit too tight you can use dremel and make cuts to relax pulleys.
+If pulleys sit too tight you can use Dremel and make cuts to relax pulleys.

-**You must use camera mount from this mod, it is 8mm lower than original.**
+**You must use camera mount from this mod, it is lower than original.**

 **This mod changes print area depending on options you select, beware.**